KauzClay/docs-tap/application-accelerator/creating-accelerators/accelerator-yaml-sample.hbs.md

 ## Accelerator.axl

-The accelerator.axl file describes how to take the files from the accelerator repo root folder and 'transform' them into the contents of a generated project / zip. transformation operate on the files as a set and can do things like:
+The accelerator.axl file describes how to take the files from the accelerator repo root folder and 'transform' them into the contents of a generated project. transformation operate on the files as a set and can do things like:

 - filtering the set of files (i.e. removing / keeping only files that match certain criteria)